logic-and-learning-lab/Popper/README.md

 You can download and compile these solvers from the [MaxSAT 2023 evaluation](https://maxsat-evaluations.github.io/2023/descriptions.html) website. **We strongly recommend using these solvers, especially NuWLS** To use them, ensure that the solver is available on your path.
 See the [install solvers](solvers.md) file for help.

 #### Performance tips
-- Transform your BK to Datalog, which allows Popper to perform preprocessing on the BK.
+- Transform your BK to Datalog, which allows Popper to perform preprocessing on the BK
-- Use one of the MaxSAT above, especially the NuWLS anytime solver.
+- Use one of the MaxSAT solvers, above, especially the NuWLS anytime solver.
-- Use 6 variables or fewer.
+- Use 6 variables or fewer
-- Avoid recursion and predicate invention.
+- Avoid recursion and predicate invention

 #### Library usage